Long Hill Township, New Jersey: Local government

 Long Hill Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held during the first week of January, the Township Committee selects one of its members to serve as Mayor and another as deputy mayor.

-As of 2025, the members of the township committee are Mayor Matthew C. Dorsi (R, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Guy Piserchia (R, term on committee ends 2024; term as deputy mayor ends 2022), Scott Lavender (R, 2023), Brendan Rae (R, 2024) and Victor T. Verlezza (R, 2022).
+As of 2025, the members of the township committee are Mayor Matthew C. Dorsi (R, 2026), Deputy Mayor Guy Thomas Piserchia (R, 2027), Scott Lavender (R, 2026), Aubrey Reichard-Eline (R, 2027) and Victor T. Verlezza (R, 2025).